MCP

 }'

 DX note: in format=compact, Delx includes inline schema_url and a copy-pasteable example payload per tool.
+Pair this with the discovery guide for end-to-end setup.

 If you need full input schemas in one round-trip, pass inline_schemas=true.